Digital-Anthropic/cloud-labs/terraform/theory/README.md

 #### Initialize Terraform Workspace `terraform init`

 Before applying any Terraform configurations, it's essential to initialize the Terraform workspace.
 This step downloads the required provider plugins and initializes the backend and installs any required modules.

-It is also requiredto upgrade providers and modules.
+It is also required to upgrade providers and modules.

 #### Validate Terraform code `terraform validate`

-A good practice, before running plan is to run validate.
+*Note*: A good practice, before running plan is to run validate.
 Validate does not query any remote services.
-It just ensures syntactic consistency of providers and modules.
-It enables you to catch quick easy bugs without the lengthy process of plan
+It enables you to catch quick easy bugs without the lengthy process of plan.

 #### Plan Infrastructure Changes `terraform plan`

 Planning will actually go and query the remote services and compare them with the current known state.
 It is by far the most time consuming terraform operation(excluding the creation of whole infra from scratch).

-It generates for us the changes required to move from the state to the desired state.

-It won't perform any infra changes.
+It generates for us the changes required to move from the state to the desired state.It won't perform any infra changes.

-The `-out` flag allows you to save the generated plan to a file named `plan`, which can be used later with `terraform apply`.
+*Note*: The `-out` flag allows you to save the generated plan to a file named `plan`, which can be used later with `terraform apply`.

 #### Apply Infrastructure Changes with `terraform apply`

-After reviewing the execution plan and ensuring everything looks correct, you can apply the changes to your infrastructure using the `terraform apply` command.
+After reviewing the execution plan and ensuring everything looks correct, you can apply the changes to your infrastructure using the `terraform apply`command.
 This command reads the saved plan from the `plan` file and applies the changes to provision or update your infrastructure accordingly.

 By following this `plan` and `apply` workflow, you can preview and apply changes to your infrastructure.